Close Menu

 Frequently Asked Questions (FAQ)

-3. Can outdoor activities help with anxiety and depression?
+3. Can doing things outside help with depression and anxiety?

-Try a mix of both to find what works best for you.
+Try both and see which one works best for you.

 Related Content: